One thing I took for granted was being CEO of an app that was beloved

 The thing is .. buck up.
 It’s totally OK, actually.
 Because 8 times out of 10, great founders exploit this niche, this “nice to have” … and turn it into a mission-critical must-have:

 - Box started off as a crude freemium tool.
-Today, it’s the default cloud choice for content management.
+Today, it’s the default cloud choice for content management at $1 Billion in ARR.

 - Salesforce started off as a simple contact manager.
-Today, it’s the default system of record for sales, and increasingly, support.
+Take a look at that early screenshot above.
+Today, it’s the default system of record for sales, support, and much more.
+It’s at $30 Billion in ARR!

 It’s not just going enterprise.
-Hubspot has stayed SMB focused, but has over time evolved from a simple tool to the marketing hub for many of its customers marketing efforts.
+HubSpot has stayed mostly SMB-focused, but has, over time, evolved from a simple tool to the marketing and sales hub for many of its customers marketing efforts.
 From a tool to a solution.

 So my uber-point here is just this.
 Take this criticism, these points seriously.
 And relentlessly drive to add more value.
 To become more mission-critical.
 To be a “hub” for your existing customers.
 To drive, if not upmarket, then at least, to a broader footprint into your existing core customer segments.